TLI-1994/Uniscan/docs/README.md

 * `--engine {auto|heuristic|semgrep}` (default: `auto`) – auto-select, force the heuristic engine, or use Semgrep.
 * `--progress` / `--no-progress` (default: progress on) – toggle the live progress indicator.
 * `--pretty` / `--no-pretty` (default: grouped off) – group findings by file and rule for easier human review.
-* `--version` – print the installed Uniscan version and exit.
+* `--version` – print the installed Usentinel version and exit.

 > **Semgrep snippets:** When the Semgrep engine runs, `--verbosity debug` displays code snippets.
 For community rules, Semgrep returns snippets only if you run `semgrep login`; otherwise the placeholder `requires login` appears.
 Findings still include file paths and line numbers so you can review the code manually.